 ideally, you should wait for training if you are expecting another child – depending on the circumstances and the configuration of your house, especially if you have a bathroom on another level.
 You do not want to run around with a toddler all the way up and down.

 3. Is your child ready to be potty trained?

 You have to see if your child is ready.
 Is he able to understand the concept?
-Is he getting somewhere when you started this whole potty training thing?
+Do you see progress with every passing day?

 If your child is not showing any signs of readiness then wait for another couple more months and try again later.

 From my experience, you will know in a day or two if he is ready or not.
-If yes, continue, but if your child is not ready, do not bother to pursue.
-It would take up so much energy, time, accidents, patience and sometimes still gets nowhere.
+If yes, continue, but if your child is not ready, it is better to delay for another couple of weeks.

 The most significant sign of your child is not ready, he seems super scared with a toilet seat or flushing sound.